Record Paid Electricity Journal Entry by

 Summary of Paid Electricity journal entry

 The paid Electricity journal entry is recorded by debiting the electricity expenses and crediting the bank account.
 These utility expenses are essential for any business to survive.
-The company will generally accrue these expenses at the end of each month and reverses the same on the first day of the following month.
-This step ensures that we consider all the period expenses as per the cut-off assertion.
-If there is any levy of taxes for electricity usage, then it is not required to have different GL head as the entity itself is its end consumer.
+The company will generally accrue these expenses at the end of each month and reverse the same on the first day of the following month.
+This step ensures we consider all the period expenses per the cut-off assertion.
+If there is any levy of taxes for electricity usage, then it is not required to have a different GL head, as the entity itself is its end consumer.
 We hope this article provides some clarity on the electricity journal entry.